Best ELD Providers 2024: Top Electronic Logging Devices

 Linxup

-Pricing From $30
+Pricing From $25 per month

 Quick overview

 One advantage of Linxup over its larger competitors is its pricing transparency.
-Details about its bundles are readily available, making it easier to compare pricing in an industry that's often guilty of confusing sales tactics.
+Details about its bundles are readily available, making it easier to compare pricing in an industry often guilty of confusing sales tactics.

 Founded in 2004, Linxup has over 43,000 customers.
 It’s headquartered in Saint Louis, Missouri.